crystalchavez99/Angular-Course-Project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Steps I took to Setup
+* Create the app with Angular CLI `ng new`
+* Setting up bootstrap, apply to styles in angular.json
+* Create the components, if manual create the class and component directive and import to App Module
+  * Ensure works by templating to App.HTML
+* Plan the usage of each component
+* Create the navigation bar for header component